khsamonte/nihongo-nook/markdown/cure-dolly/noni-and-nanoni.md

 Now that’s an awful lot that’s been left out, isn’t it, and that’s why people say things like “Well, Japanese people don’t say all that they’re thinking” – and of course, they don’t, but it’s also why Japanese is such an economical language.

-“Hareta nichiyoubi na no ni” means all of that so long as you know the context – and sitting in a room talking to someone they do know the context – all you need is “Hareta nichiyoubi na no ni” to say that whole thing: “It’s a beautiful sunny Sunday and I could have gone for a picnic but I can’t, because I’m here in bed.”
+“晴れた日曜日なのに” means all of that so long as you know the context – and sitting in a room talking to someone they do know the context – all you need is “晴れた日曜日なのに” to say that whole thing: “It’s a beautiful sunny Sunday and I could have gone for a picnic but I can’t, because I’m here in bed.”

 Please remember that the course book for this course of lessons is "Unlocking Japanese".